 Once upon a time About ten years ago in a land far far away Amsterdam a couple had gone away for a long weekend.
 Let’s, for arguments sake, call them T and B. This couple hadn’t been away before, they had only met a few months before having both recently got divorced.
 They were both fragile but wanted to learn to live again.
 And maybe love again, though the immediate thought was more of making the most of a free weekend.

 They picked Amsterdam as B knew it well and because flights out of England that weekend were all full (due to it being a four day Jubilee weekend) but B knew you could drive from Calais.
-So drive they did.
+So they booked a ferry crossing instead.
 After a late night crossing from Dover they drove through the night.
-Stopping at one point for some much needed sleep, in a rest stop just off the motorway.
-Trying to get comfortable whilst sleeping on the front seats of a VW Golf.
+Stopping at one point for some much needed sleep, in a rest stop just off the motorway, trying to get comfortable whilst sleeping on the front seats of a VW Golf.
 Mr B remembered in the boot he had a double duvet.
-T knew at that moment in time this was one very special bloke.
+T knew at that moment this was one very special bloke.

 Our couple had a lovely time in Amsterdam.
 They walked.
 They held hands.
-B showed T all the places he remembered, places off the beaten track that you wouldn’t necessarily go to just by reading a description in a tourist guide.
+B showed T all the places he remembered from his time living there, places off the beaten track that you wouldn’t necessarily go to just by reading a description in a tourist guide.
 Simple but fabulous dinner in Humphreys.
 The amazing range of beers in a bar called Gollum.
 The tiny little counter that did the best chips in a cone with mayonnaise that they sat and devoured on the pavement.
 Literally on the pavement.
 The sunshine as they sat in a park.

 B also booked dinner in a restaurant called The Supper Club and wouldn’t tell T much about it.
 Simply that the food was good and it was fun.
 They arrived at was just a big wooden door in a side street, with no indication this was a restaurant.
 Only a simple gold plaque showed it was their destination.
 Once inside it was a different world.
 A magical world.
 A grown up world that T had forgotten existed as she had been “just a mum” for so long.